 Coffee, in general, has had a bit of a rollercoaster ride when it comes to its health benefits.
 However, current research seems to suggest that coffee has many positive health benefits that outweigh the negatives (Yay!).

-One of the pluses for coffee is the high antioxidant content, in fact, most Americans, get almost all of their antioxidants from coffee than any other dietary source.
+One of the pluses for coffee is the high antioxidant content, and in fact, most Americans get almost all of their antioxidants from coffee (2) than any other dietary source.
 Coffee beans are naturally high in dietary phenolic antioxidants.
 It’s these compounds that help to protect us from inflammation, cardiovascular disease, and a host of other conditions.

 What Are The Risks Of Chewing Down On A Coffee Bean?